 Formal authorisation must be put in writing.
-In the case of authorisation by the Trust Board this shall be recorded in their minutes.
+In the case of authorisation by the Board of Directors this shall be recorded in their minutes.

 12.15 Instances where formal competitive tendering or competitive quotation is not required

 Where competitive tendering or a competitive quotation is not required the Trust should adopt one of the following alternatives: